Acknowledgement of Country

 I respectfully acknowledge the Traditional Custodians of the lands and waters upon which I live, work and create, the Wadawurrung and Dja Dja Wurrung peoples of the Kulin Nation.
 I value their inherent, abiding connection to country, community, and their cultural and artistic expression.
 I pay my respects to Elders past, present and emerging, and extend this to all Aboriginal, Torres Strait Islander and First Nation peoples.

-In Ballarat, designated a UNESCO Creative City of Crafts and Folk Art (2019), Jan completed a Graduate Diploma of Ceramics under the guidance of accomplished mentors Peter Pilven and Koji Hoashi at Federation University, Australia.
+She completed a Graduate Diploma of Ceramics under mentors Peter Pilven and Koji Hoashi at Federation University, Ballarat.

 Image “Spirit” stoneware vessel, H19 x W10 cm